-RudeBuild comes in two flavors, as a command-line tool that works on Visual Studio solution files and as a Visual Studio addin complete with toolbar and menus.
+RudeBuild comes in two flavors, as a command-line tool that works on Visual Studio solution files and as a Visual Studio extension complete with toolbar and menus.

-Here are some screen shots from the add-in version of RudeBuild in Visual Studio 2010:
+Here are some screen shots of the RudeBuild menus and toolbar in Visual Studio:

 The command line version of RudeBuild is useful for automated builds, for example on build servers.
 A solution file, build configuration and optionally a project name must be specified on the command line.

 RudeBuild is written in C# and requires the .NET framework 4.7.1 or higher.

 RudeBuild is developed by Martin Ecker who can be contacted at the email address me@<thisdomain>.com, or @martin_ecker on Twitter, or via his website.